ygemici/osz/usr/README.md

 Userspace
 =========

-Applications and libraries that are mounted under /usr.
+Libraries, applications and user services that are mounted under /usr.

 This directory differs in OS/Z to other UNIXes.
 The first subdirectory is the package name, and all usual directories are at second level.
 Note that this does not broke File Hieracrchy Standard, and makes easy to keep track of files for the package manager.
 It's pretty much like Applications under MacOSX.

+For POSIX compatibility, FS/Z uses directory unions, like /usr/share -> /usr/*/share.

 Examples:
 ---------